An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Control Trade-offs

 stabilized by the nonlinear control mapping

 The control channel and error signal $E_i$ in \hyperref[fig2]{Fig.~2} then satisfy

-where $W_i$ is a white Gaussian process noise, and notation $U_i$ is abused here to denote proper functions that satisfy $g(Y_i) = U_i(E_0^{i-1}, X_0) = U_i(X_{i-1})$.
-By applying \hyperref[thm34]{Theorem~3.4} and results from nonlinear estimation theory to the control system and channel depicted in \eqref{nonlinear_dym}-\eqref{nonlinear_ctrl_channel}, the MMSE-based sandwich bounds of $\bar{I}(E; X_0)$ and their calculation scheme are given in the following proposition and proof. \begin{proposition} When the discrete-time control system in \hyperref[fig2]{Fig.~2}, subject to nonlinear plant \eqref{nonlinear_dym} and control mapping \eqref{nonlinear_ctrl}, is internally mean-square stable, the total information rate $\bar{I}(E; X_0)$ in \eqref{nonlinear_ctrl_channel} is bounded by
+where $W_i$ is a white Gaussian process noise, and the notation $U_i$ is abused here to denote proper functions that satisfy $g(Y_i) = U_i(E_0^{i-1}, X_0) = U_i(X_{i-1})$.
+By applying \hyperref[thm34]{Theorem 3.4} and nonlinear estimation theory to the control system and feedback channel depicted in \eqref{nonlinear_dym}-\eqref{nonlinear_ctrl_channel}, the MMSE-based sandwich bounds of $\bar{I}(E; X_0)$ and their calculation scheme are given in the following proposition and proof. \begin{proposition} When the discrete-time control system in \hyperref[fig2]{Fig. 2}, subject to the nonlinear plant \eqref{nonlinear_dym} and control mapping \eqref{nonlinear_ctrl}, is internally mean-square stable, the total information rate $\bar{I}(E; X_0)$ in \eqref{nonlinear_ctrl_channel} is bounded by

-\end{proposition} \begin{proof} The MMSE-based bounds and inequality in \eqref{prop314_eq1} can be obtained by applying \hyperref[thm34]{Theorem~3.4} to control channel \eqref{nonlinear_ctrl_channel}.
+\end{proposition} \begin{proof}[\rm\bf Proof] The MMSE-based bounds and the inequalities in \eqref{prop314_eq1} can be obtained by applying \hyperref[thm34]{Theorem 3.4} to control channel \eqref{nonlinear_ctrl_channel}.
 However, since both the plant and controller are nonlinear, we can no longer resort to the preceding linear Kalman filters when calculating the estimates and estimation errors of control input $U_i$ in \eqref{prop314_eq1}.
 Assume the control input signal $U_i$ in \eqref{nonlinear_ctrl} and \eqref{nonlinear_ctrl_channel} is observable.
 Otherwise, see \hyperref[sec44]{Section IV-D} for the alternative estimation and calculation scheme.
 In order to compute the prior estimate $\hat{U}_i^{-} := \mathbb{E}[U_i(X_i) | E_0^{i-1}]$ in ${\rm pmmse}(U_i)$ and the posterior estimate $\hat{U}_i := \mathbb{E}[U_i(X_i)| E_0^{i}]$ in ${\rm cmmse}(U_i)$, consider the following nonlinear filtering problem with correlated noise and originated from \eqref{nonlinear_dym}-\eqref{nonlinear_ctrl_channel}:

-where $X_i$ denotes the hidden internal states of plant $\mathcal{P}$; the error signal $E_i$ is observable, and $\bar{f}_i(X_i) := f_i(X_i) + b_i(X_i) U_i(X_i)$.
-To implement the nonlinear filter and estimate the predicted and posterior densities from \eqref{prop314_eq2}, we first decouple the correlated noise by transforming \eqref{prop314_eq2} into the following filtering problem with independent noise \cite{Chen_RSN_2011, Wang_Auto_2014}:
+where $X_i$ denotes the hidden internal states of plant $\mathcal{P}$; the error signal $E_i$ is observable, and $\bar{f}_i(X_i) := f_i(X_i) + b_i(X_i) \cdot U_i(X_i)$.
+To implement the nonlinear filter and estimate the prior and posterior densities from \eqref{prop314_eq2}, we decouple the correlated noise by transforming \eqref{prop314_eq2} into the following filtering problem with independent noise \cite{Chen_RSN_2011, Wang_Auto_2014}:

 where ${F}_i(X_i, E_i) := \bar{f_i}(X_i) + b_i(X_i) [E_i - U_i(X_i)]$.
 Since $(X_i, E_i)$ in \eqref{prop314_eq3} form a Markov chain, by letting $\pi_{t|s}(x) := \mathbb{P}(X_t = x| E_0^s = e_0^s)$, we can calculate the prior density $\pi_{i+1|i}(x_{i+1}) = \mathbb{P}(X_{i+1} = x_{i+1} | E_0^i = e_0^i)$ by the time update